SUSTAINABLE HIGH DENSITY CITIES LAB (SustainableHDCities)

-Urban ventilation and outdoor comfort: To develop modeling relating to outdoor ventilation, breezeways, and outdoor thermal delight.
-This will link to research on larger scale city climate at HKU Engineering (Staff: Youguo Li) and Chinese University (Staff: Edward Ng).
+Urban ventilation and outdoor comfort: Modeling relating to outdoor ventilation, breezeways, and outdoor thermal delight.

-People-centred EcoCity planning and design: To develop physical and socio-economic evaluation tools for Ecocities.
-This will focus on a bottom-up approach to EcoCities, linking with existing communities and infrastructure.
+People-centred EcoCity planning and design: Physical and socio-economic evaluation tools for Ecocities.
+This focuses on a bottom-up approaches to EcoCities, linking with existing communities and infrastructure.
 Work with existing communities includes understanding the environmental performance of urban villages and split units for low-income groups, and designing interventions that improve conditions whilst protecting from gentrification.
-Examples include the Pingdi low carbon city, Hong Kong split units (Aberdeen) and Shenzhen urban villages (Staff: Du Juan’s lab).

-Healthy City: To investigate environmental issues relating to social and health aspects of high density cities, focusing on space and place, including: livability standards, housing policy, housing and amenity space for the elderly, accessibility and mobility, walking space, green space, housing standards and social networks.
-This work will link to work carried out by DUPAD (Staff: Rebecca Chiu, Chris Webster, Chinmoy Sarkar).
+Healthy City: Investigating environmental issues relating to social and health aspects of high density cities, focusing on space and place, including: livability standards, housing policy, housing and amenity space for the elderly, accessibility and mobility, walking space, green space, housing standards and social networks.

-Performance Aspects of Transitional Spaces in Urban: To investigate the quantitative and qualitative analysis of the courtyard typology in selected contemporary buildings in warm humid climates and the adaption of vernacular principles for urban and rural developments.
-Also, to carry out a Post Occupancy case study evaluation of ‘sky-courts’ in the Hong Kong Community College HKPolyU (Staff: Weijen Wang).
+Performance Aspects of Transitional Spaces in Urban areas: Investigating the quantitative and qualitative analysis of the courtyard typology in selected contemporary buildings in warm humid climates and the adaption of vernacular principles for urban and rural developments.
+Carrying carry out a Post Occupancy case study evaluation of ‘sky-courts’ in the Hong Kong Community College HKPolyU.

-Hong Kong Podium Regulation Revision (by invitation from the HKI): To investigate the environmental and architectural performance relating to the Hong Kong podium typology regulations, to identify performance related outcomes for different design options (Staff: Weijen Wang).
+Hong Kong Podium Regulation Revision.
+Investigate the environmental and architectural performance relating to the Hong Kong podium typology regulations, to identify performance related outcomes for different design options.

-Policy to Practice Workshop: To organize a workshop with research, government and industry partners (in Hong Kong and mainland China) to explore the transition of the built environment low carbon agenda from policy to practice (Staff: Phil Jones).
+Policy to Practice Workshops: Workshop with research, government and industry partners (in Hong Kong and mainland China) to explore the transition of the built environment low carbon agenda from policy to practice.